Chief technology officer

-A chief technology officer (CTO), also known as a chief technical officer or chief technologist, is an executive-level position in a company or other entity whose occupation is focused on the scientific and technological issues within an organization.
+A chief technology officer (CTO), also known as a chief technical officer or chief technologist, is an officer tasked with managing technical operations of an organization.
+They oversee and supervise research and development and serve as a technical advisor to a higher executive such as a chief executive officer.

 A CTO is very similar to a chief information officer (CIO).
 CTOs will make decisions for the overarching technology infrastructure that closely align with the organization's goals, while CIOs work alongside the organization's information technology ("IT") staff members to perform everyday operations.
-A CTO should be aware of new and existing technologies to guide the company's future endeavors.
-The attributes of the roles a CTO holds vary from one company to the next, mainly depending on their organizational structure.
+The attributes of the roles a CTO holds vary from one company to another, mainly depending on their organizational structure.

-In the United States, the average salary for a CTO ranges between $130,000 and $195,000 per annum depending on the company's sector.
-According to a 2018 report from the InfoSec Institute, CTOs in the financial sector earn around $200,000, while e-commerce CTOs earn around $76,000.

 History

 After World War II, large corporations established research laboratories at locations separate from their headquarters.
 The corporation's goals were to hire scientists and offer them facilities to conduct research on behalf of the company without the burdens of day-to-day office work.
 This is where the idea of a CTO focusing on the overarching technology infrastructures originates.

 At that time, the director of the laboratory was a corporate vice president who did not participate in the company's corporate decisions.
 Instead, the technical director was the individual responsible for attracting new scientists, to do research, and to develop products.

 In the 1980s, the role of these research directors changed substantially.
 Since technology was becoming a fundamental part of the development for most products and services, companies needed an operational executive who could understand the product's technical side and provide advice on ways to improve and develop.

 This all led to the creation of the position of Chief Technology Officer by large companies in the late 1980s with the growth of the information technology industry and computer (internet) companies.